-20.1 The Gambling Commission advises in its "Guidance to Licensing Authorities" that if a Licensing Authority is concerned that a premises may attract disorder or be subject to attempts at unauthorised access (for example by children and young persons) then it may require that the entrances to the premises are controlled by a door supervisor, and is entitled to impose a premises licence condition to this effect.

-20.2 Section 178 of the Gambling Act 2005 sets out a definition of "Door Supervisor" and provides that where a person employed in such a role is required to hold a licence issued by the Security Industry Authority (SIA) that requirement will have force as though it were a condition on the Premises Licence.
+- 21.1 The Gambling Commission advises in its "Guidance to Licensing Authorities" that if a Licensing Authority is concerned that a premises may attract disorder or be subject to attempts at unauthorised access (for example by children and young persons) then it may require that the entrances to the premises are controlled by a door supervisor and is entitled to impose a premises licence condition to this effect. - 21.2 Section 178 of the Gambling Act 2005 sets out a definition of "Door Supervisor" and provides that where a person employed in such a role is required to hold a licence issued by the Security Industry Authority (SIA) that requirement will have force as though it were a condition on the Premises Licence.
+It is acknowledged, however that there is an exemption from the requirement to be licensed under the Private Security Industry 2001 for in hours employees working as door supervisors at casino and bingo premises.
+This exemption does not apply to contract staff employed as door supervisors.

-21.0 Gaming Machines
+22.0 Gaming Machines

-- 21.1 Section 235(1) of the Gambling Act 2005 sets out the definition of a gaming machine.
+- 22.1 Section 235(1) of the Gambling Act 2005 sets out the definition of a gaming machine.
 The definition is wider than those included in previous gambling legislation and covers all types of gambling activity that can take place on a machine, including betting on virtual events.
-However, the following should be noted: - there remains a distinction between skill machines and gaming machines, in that skill machines are unregulated - Section 235(2) of the Gambling Act 2005 contains important exemptions for equipment that is not to be considered a gaming machine, even when gambling can be performed on it - for example, a home PC is not classed as a gaming machine, even though someone could access remote gambling facilities on a home PC. - 21.2 The Gambling Commission is responsible for licensing manufacturers and suppliers of gaming machines and advises operators to obtain machines from Commission-licensed suppliers.
-Similarly, permit holders and those applying for permits for clubs, alcohol-licensed premises or family entertainment centres will also be advised through Commission guidance to obtain gaming machines from Commission-licensed suppliers. - 21.3 In order for a premises to site gaming machines some form of authorisation is normally required.
-Typically this is: - An operating licence from the Commission and a gambling premises licence from the Licensing Authority - An alcohol Premises Licence from the Licensing Authority - A gaming machine permit from the Licensing Authority. - 21.4 Depending on the authorisation, there are limits placed on the category of machines that can be sited and, in some cases, on the number of machines that can be made available for use. - 21.5 Section 172 of the Gambling Act 2005 prescribes the number and category of gaming machines that are permitted in each type of gambling premises licensed by authorities.
+However, the following should be noted: - there remains a distinction between skill machines and gaming machines, in that skill machines are unregulated - Section 235(2) of the Gambling Act 2005 contains important exemptions for equipment that is not to be considered a gaming machine, even when gambling can be performed on it - for example, a home PC is not classed as a gaming machine, even though someone could access remote gambling facilities on a home PC. - 22.2 The Gambling Commission is responsible for licensing manufacturers and suppliers of gaming machines and advises operators to obtain machines from Commission-licensed suppliers.
+Similarly, permit holders and those applying for permits for clubs, alcohol-licensed premises or family entertainment centres will also be advised through Commission guidance to obtain gaming machines from Commission-licensed suppliers. - 22.3 In order for a premises to site gaming machines some form of authorisation is normally required.
+Typically this is: - An operating licence from the Commission and a gambling premises licence from the Licensing Authority - An alcohol Premises Licence from the Licensing Authority - A gaming machine permit from the Licensing Authority. - 22.4 Depending on the authorisation, there are limits placed on the category of machines that can be sited and, in some cases, on the number of machines that can be made available for use. - 22.5 Section 172 of the Gambling Act 2005 prescribes the number and category of gaming machines that are permitted in each type of gambling premises licensed by authorities.
 Neither the Commission nor Licensing Authorities have the power to set different limits or further expand or restrict the categories of machine that are permitted.
 The exception to this is alcohol-licensed premises that hold gaming machine permits, where licensing authorities have discretion to specify the number of permitted gaming machines.
 In addition, limits are set separately in the Act for certain types of permit issued by Licensing Authorities.
 The summary of gaming machine categories and entitlements are at Appendix D.